European shares fall as China devalues, ZEW weakens

 showed economic sentiment weakening in Germany.

-devaluation of the yuan has raised the prospect of a new round
+its devaluation of the yuan raised the prospect of a new round

 of currency wars.
 European equities and export-focused companies